 Clinton E. Arnold, dean and professor of New Testament, Talbot School of Theology, Biola University

-"Finally we have a theological, biblical, and multidisciplinary assessment of spiritual warfare, a topic which continues to divide and inspire many Christians.
+"Finally we have a theological, biblical, and multidisciplinary assessment of spiritual warfare, a topic that continues to divide and inspire many Christians.
 Here is a resource that helps put the dominant hermeneutical and spiritual orientations in perspective.
-The choice of topic and contributors is bold and innovative and the editors' introduction is brilliant.
+The choice of topic and contributors is bold and innovative, and the editors' introduction is brilliant.
 Talk about a dynamic dialogue!
 Highly recommended."

 Veli-Matti Kärkkäinen, professor of systematic theology, Fuller Theological Seminary; docent of ecumenics, University of Helsinki, Finland